onurozer/simplematters.co/_posts/2021-01-26-marketing-research.md

 - **What helped you make the decision purchase our (product)?** Ask to select an option from a list, but also provide a free-text option.
 - **How likely are you to recommend our (product) to a friend?** [NPS](https://en.wikipedia.org/wiki/Net_Promoter) is not particularly useful as a standalone data point, but the scores can help to spot trends or potential problems over time.

 People don't always do what they say.
-If you ask whether they care about the environment, most people will say yes.
-If you look at how often they do recycling or pay extra for reusable packaging, you might get a very different picture.
+For example, if you ask whether they care about the environment, most people will say yes.
+If you look at how often they do recycling or pay extra for environmentally friendly products, you might get a very different picture.
 Avoid asking leading questions in surveys and always correlate their answers with their behaviours.

 ### Dig into data

 Website analytics data, heat maps, conversion rates, sales funnels, email open rates, campaign results and past purchases are super useful in understanding customer behaviours.
-Take it with a grain of salt though, digital data can be inaccurate at best and [unreliable at worst](https://typeagroup.cmail20.com/t/ViewEmail/d/CF4730ACD6A351782540EF23F30FEDED/BBCC42E1CC57943563B21DE8DA818551).
-When combined with the insights from interviews and surveys, your primary data helps to paint a complete picture of your customers.
+Take it with a grain of salt though: digital data can be inaccurate at best and [unreliable at worst](https://typeagroup.cmail20.com/t/ViewEmail/d/CF4730ACD6A351782540EF23F30FEDED/BBCC42E1CC57943563B21DE8DA818551).
+When combined with the insights from interviews and surveys, primary data sources help to paint a complete picture of your customers.

 ## Understand your market

 Your market is anyone who has the potential to become your customer.
 There are three questions that are important to understand with market research: the size of the population, the total $ value of the market and your % share of that value.

 You can conduct this research with help from a research agency or on your own by using a platform such as [YouGov](https://www.yougov.com/).
-However, for most startups and small businesses, market surveys can be prohibitively costly.
-Here are some alternatives:
+However, for most startups and small businesses, conducting a market survey can be prohibitively costly.
+Here are some substitutes:

 ### Industry Reports